-This bill mandates that Medicare supplemental policies must cover pre-existing conditions, amending existing laws to ensure that individuals are not denied coverage based on their health history.
-Specifically, it removes the previous exclusion of Medicare supplement policies from the requirement to cover pre-existing conditions after a nine-month enrollment period.
-The bill introduces new definitions for "Medicare Advantage Plan" and "preexisting condition," clarifying that a preexisting condition is one for which medical advice or treatment was received within six months prior to the coverage's effective date.
-Additionally, it establishes that no Medicare supplement policy can exclude or limit benefits due to preexisting conditions.
+This bill mandates that Medicare supplemental policies must cover pre-existing conditions, amending existing laws to ensure that individuals with such conditions are not denied coverage.
+Specifically, it removes the previous exclusion of Medicare supplement policies from the simplified application form provisions, allowing for coverage of pre-existing conditions nine months after enrollment.
+The bill also introduces definitions for "Medicare Advantage Plan" and "preexisting condition," clarifying that a preexisting condition is one for which medical advice or treatment was received within six months prior to the effective date of coverage.

 Statutes affected: